Third Party Services

 Electronic Notary Options

-NotaryCam and Notarize.Com are companies that provide online notary services provided by professionally licensed and certified notaries authorized to perform notary services by utilizing audio-video technology as an alternative to personal appearance that are valid in California and may be used on the Board’s application forms.
-The Board does not mandate the use of these online services and is providing this information as a convenience to applicants.
+NotaryCam and Notarize.Com are companies that provide online notary services provided by professionally licensed and certified notaries authorized to perform notary services by utilizing audio-video technology as an alternative to personal appearance that are valid in California and may be used on the Board’s forms.

 Certified Electronic Diploma